Anna is proficient at soap making, particularly sculpting soap that looks like food and other objects.

 - The peas are just small pieces of soap that I rolled on my palm and painted green and yellow (the base color was already green).

-- I arranged the lamb chops—I made two pieces so it would look fuller.
-I arranged the vegetables on to the plate as well.
+- I arranged the lamb chops—I made two pieces so they would look fuller.
+I arranged the vegetables onto the plate as well.

 - Once those were on the plate, I shaved small bits of green soap to make it look like scallions and spritzed the whole thing with alcohol to give it a sheen.

-- The "sauce" at the bottom of the plate is just a few drops of the pigment.
+- The "sauce" at the bottom of the plate is just a few drops of pigment.